Finnhub-Stock-API/finnhub-php/docs/Api/DefaultApi.md

 Major Press Releases

-Get latest major press releases of a company.
-This data can be used to highlight the most significant events comprised of mostly press releases sourced from the exchanges, BusinessWire, AccessWire, GlobeNewswire, Newsfile, and PRNewswire.
+<p>Get latest major press releases of a company.
+This data can be used to highlight the most significant events comprised of mostly press releases sourced from the exchanges, BusinessWire, AccessWire, GlobeNewswire, Newsfile, and PRNewswire.</p><p>Full-text press releases data is available for Enterprise clients. <a href=\"mailto:support@finnhub.io\">Contact Us</a> to learn more.</p>

 ### Example